-A Gospel Community (GC) is a small group of Christ-learners from NCBC who are committed to moving toward maturity in Christ through community, mutual discipleship, and mission.
+Each Gospel Community is a small group of Christ-learners from NCBC who are committed to moving toward maturity in Christ through community, mutual discipleship, and mission.

 Here's the snapshot:

-- 6-12 people who gather in one another’s homes
+- 6-12 people who gather in homes or at church

 - Open to men and women, single and married